Nikon Z50II: Electronic viewfinder

 The Z50II electronic viewfinder is a 2.36m dot OLED panel (the same as the Z50), but can now be set twice as bright, going as high as 1000 nits.
 It has a diopter adjustment control, allowing an adjustment from –3 to +3.
 Based on settings of various menu options, it provides a real time view of the scene, showing the effects of exposure, white balance, and Picture Controls, along with numerous pieces of information, such as shooting information, focus position, and histogram.

 There is an eye detect sensor under the viewfinder, which, depending on settings, automatically switches displays between the electronic viewfinder and the monitor, turning off the display of the other.

 Monitor

 The Z50II has a fully articulating (swings 180° outward and swivels 270°), 3.2-inch 1040K dot rear touch sensitive TFT LCD, allowing for live view of the camera’s output, focus selection, shutter release, scrolling of playback, and menu item selection and input.
-When rotated to be visible from in front of the camera for self-portraits and videos, a specialized set of controls is provided on-screen to allow the user easy access to several common functions.
+When rotated to be visible from in front of the camera for self-portraits and videos, a specialized set of controls is provided on-screen to allow the user easy access to self-timer, exposure compensation, and product review.

 Remote control

-The Z50II can be remotely controlled in multiple ways:
+The Z50II can be remotely controlled in multiple ways, using: